-E-commerce is a common word nowadays so, how hard can it be?
-I know!
-You’re all excited about your product, you’re convinced people are going to be all over it and cannot wait to start selling it.
+You’re all excited about your product, you’re convinced people are going to love it and cannot wait to start selling it.

 However, having a great product doesn’t mean marketing it will be easy and more often than not when a campaign is not successful it all comes down to the initial setup.

-Google Tag Manager is a free tool that will make it easy for you to add and update website tags such as analytics and conversion tracking and remarketing for platforms like Google Analytics, Facebook and Bing without needing a developer to go under the hood of your website, saving you time, hassle and money!
+Google Tag Manager is a free tool that makes it straightforward to add and update website tags for platforms like Google Analytics, Facebook and Bing without needing a developer to go under the hood of your website – saving you time, hassle and money.

-Follow Google’s own easy step by step guide to install tag manager on your site by clicking the following link: Google Tag Manager FAQ.
-But don’t go anywhere just yet, as there’s more you need to know!
+Follow Google’s own easy step by step guide to install tag manager on your site – but don’t go anywhere just yet, as there’s more you need to know!

-E-commerce tracking will not only enable you to see users’ behaviour i.e. when users added items to the cart or started the checkout process and haven’t finished it, and when they completed a purchase, but also to recognise the average order value, conversion rates and more.
-This information will be particularly useful to create dynamic remarketing campaigns and taking well-informed decisions on your future marketing efforts.
+Ecommerce tracking will not only enable you to see users’ behaviour – like when users added items to the cart but abandoned it – but also to recognise the average order value, conversion rates and more.
+This information is particularly useful for creating dynamic remarketing campaigns and informing your future marketing efforts.

-See here Google’s guide to installing E-commerce tracking on your site – we recommend your web developer does this unless you are a coding geek!
+Take a look at Google’s guide to installing ecommerce tracking on your site.
+Unless you’re a coding aficionado, we recommend your web developer does this!

-So remember, if users are redirected to an offsite platform to complete the checkout, they MUST come back to the site to count as a conversion.
-Even though this can sometimes be tricky to implement and will probably need the attention of a developer, it’ll mean that the information you’re looking at on your reporting tools is real and truly useful at the time of reporting on the success of your campaign!
+So, if users are redirected to an offsite platform to complete the checkout, they MUST come back to the site to count as a conversion.
+Even though this can sometimes be tricky to implement and will probably need the attention of a developer, it’ll mean that the information you’re looking at on your reporting tools is truly useful and you can accurately track the success of your campaign!

 This platform is currently available in Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, France, Germany, Italy, Japan, Mexico, Norway, Poland, the Netherlands, Russia, Spain, Sweden, Switzerland, Turkey, the UK, and the US.